koz/github-repo-search/README.md

 1. **`/src`**: This directory will contain all of the code related to the application.

 1. **`.babelrc`**: This file contains `Babel` parser configuration, check [Babel's documentation](https://babeljs.io/docs/en/config-files) for more reference.

+1. **`.env`**: [Dotenv](https://github.com/motdotla/dotenv) files are used to load different variables on the application.
+Currently being used to load a Github OAuth token to increase the API rate limit on requests.

 1. **`.eslintrc`**: This is a configuration file for [ESLint](https://eslint.org/).